icecream126/icecream126.github.io/_pages/blog.md

 **2. Failure to handle symmetries**
 ![Symmetries of crystal](../assets/blog/ai810/crystal_symmetries.png)
-*This figure illustrates different types of transformations applied to a crystal structure and their effects on how the crystal appears in both 3D space (top row) and its corresponding 2D lattice representation (bottom row).*
+*Figure 1: This figure illustrates different types of transformations applied to a crystal structure and their effects on how the crystal appears in both 3D space (top row) and its corresponding 2D lattice representation (bottom row).*

 Crystal structures have multiple symmetries: